 Subjective |

-A change of ≥17% between unaided and aided Global Scores indicates meaningful benefit.
+Based upon unaided score, a change of 6–12% between unaided and aided Global Scores indicates meaningful benefit.

 Outcome domain